nasa/harmony-browse-image-generator/README.md

 * `tests` - A directory containing the service unit test suite.

 * `CHANGELOG.md` - This file contains a record of changes applied to each new release of HyBIG.
-Any release of a new service version should have a record of what was changed in this file.
+Any release of a new version should have a record of what was changed in this file.

 * `CONTRIBUTING.md` - This file contains guidance for making contributions to